urql-graphql/urql/docs/architecture.md

 To this extent a large chunk of this document is dedicated to how `urql` works and how to adapt it to different use cases.

-If you wish to use `urql` without any customisations, this document is entirely optional for you.
+If you wish to use `urql` without any customizations, this document is entirely optional for you.
 But it's still worth the read.
 Promised.